kalulas/TableCraft/README.en.md

 TableCraft is a general and extensible solution for parsing configuration source files, generating configuration description files and customizing configuration reading codes.

-The project provides a .NET6 runtime library, as well as a command-line tool based on this library, and an [Avalonia](https://avaloniaui.net/) visual editor based on this library as a usage example.
+The project provides a .NET6 runtime library (TableCraft.Core), as well as a command-line tool (TableCraft.Console) based on this library, and an [Avalonia](https://avaloniaui.net/) visual editor (TableCraft.Editor) based on this library as a usage example.

+TableCraft.Core is the core of the entire solution.
+It can extract key information (such as configuration file names and field names) from different types of configuration files based on rules.
+It also uses additional description files to supplement information about field types and labels, and outputs complete configuration file information in the specified JSON format.
+In addition, it can use this configuration file information to generate any text you want based on the template you provide (which is very useful for generating code files with repeated rules).

 ## Features